formatBCE/Format-BLE-Tracker/README.md

 # Installation:

   1. HACS:
-   - Add this repository to HACS in Integrations -> (menu) -> Custom repositories:
-   -- Repository: URL of this repository
+   - Add this repository to HACS in Integrations -> (menu) -> Custom repositories (Repository: URL of this repository, Category: Integration)
-   -- Category: Integration
    - Install integration from Integration page.

   2. Manual: